Brobeck, Phleger & Harrison: History

-Demise and dissolution

 When the dot-com bubble burst in 2001 onward, the firm's strategy of betting on technology clients to compensate the firm's lawyers imploded as the lawyers' equity shares became worthless, work dried up and partners with traditional clients or portable business darted to other firms.
 Chairman Tower Snow was ousted in 2002, and decamped with some 50 Brobeck attorneys to begin the West Coast offices of London-based giant Clifford Chance Rogers & Wells, now called Clifford Chance.

 Brobeck engaged in talks to merge with the Philadelphia-based law firm Morgan Lewis & Bockius, but after four months, merger talks broke off on January 29, 2003.
 Overwhelmed by partner defections, bank debt, and loads of empty office space, Brobeck announced that it was disbanding two days later.
 The firm became subject to Chapter 7 bankruptcy proceedings through a petition filed by some of its creditors in September 2003.

 After its dissolution, Morgan Lewis & Bockius inducted nearly 60 of Brobeck's attorneys into its partnership.

 Brobeck's bankruptcy trustee later filed suit against both the Morgan Lewis and Clifford Chance firms for undisclosed reasons, and reached sizable settlements from both firms in 2004.